-- There are climatic regions in Western Australia that are suitable for grapevines.
-Western Australian commercial table grape vineyards extend from the Gascoyne region (Carnarvon) to the South-West (Harvey, Donnybrook, Margaret River and Busselton) (DAWA 2006b).
-The main wine grape growing regions span from Gingin just north of Perth, extending through the south-west and across to the Porungurup's near Mount Baker (DAFWA 2006).
-As such, CEVd-infected grape seeds from California may encounter suitable climatic conditions for germination and establishment. - As discussed in the assessment of the probability of entry (above), the likelihood of grape seed from an imported California grape bunch germinating and a grapevine establishing is very low. - CEVd has been detected in grapevine (Little and Rezaian 2003); citrus (Duran-Vila and Semancik 2003); annual crops such as tomato (Verhoeven et al. 2004), carrot (Fagoaga and Duran-Vila 1996), broad bean (Fagoaga et al. 1995), eggplant and turnip (Fagoaga and Duran-Vila 1996); and ornamentals such as Impatiens and Verbena varieties (Singh et al. 2009).
+- CEVd has been detected in grapevine (Little and Rezaian 2003); citrus (Duran-Vila and Semancik 2003); annual crops such as tomato (Verhoeven et al. 2004), carrot (Fagoaga and Duran-Vila 1996), broad bean (Fagoaga et al. 1995), eggplant and turnip (Fagoaga and Duran-Vila 1996); and ornamentals such as Impatiens and Verbena varieties (Singh et al. 2009).
 A range of these hosts are grown in Western Australia, including grapevine (Gladstones 1992), citrus (DAFWA 2007), tomatoes (Graham 2005), carrots (McKay and Pasqual 2006) and broad bean (Burt 2005).
-This wide host range demonstrates that there would be suitable hosts available in Western Australia for establishment of CEVd.
-However, the risk scenario for entry limits the viroid to a grapevine grown from infected Californian table grape seed.
-The presence of other hosts is only significant when considering mechanical transmission, which is not likely. - CEVd has a worldwide distribution (CABI 2011) and is found in Australia in New South Wales, Queensland and South Australia (Barkley and Büchen-Osmond 1988).
-This suggests that climatic conditions in parts of Western Australia would be suitable for the establishment of CEVd.
+This wide host range demonstrates that there would be suitable hosts available in Western Australia for establishment of CEVd. - CEVd has a worldwide distribution (CABI 2011) and is found in Australia in New South Wales, Queensland and South Australia (Barkley and Büchen-Osmond 1988).
+This suggests that climatic conditions in parts of Western Australia would be suitable for the establishment of CEVd. - Following CEVd infection, the viroid replicates in its host and is distributed systemically throughout plant host tissues.
+Establishment in any given susceptible host is therefore considered highly likely following a successful infection event. - Latent/asymptomatic infection by CEVd can occur in some hosts including grapevine (Little and Rezaian 2003), broad bean (Fagoaga et al. 1995), eggplant, turnip (Fagoaga and Duran-Vila 1996), and Impatiens and Verbena varieties (Singh et al. 2009).
+This may facilitate the establishment of CEVd locally in areas of Western Australia where it has been introduced.